Power of the Primes: Development

 Power of the Primes was first announced on November 29, 2016.
 Hasbro announced that it would once again partner with Machinima—after having previously worked with them on the animated web series adaptation of Transformers: Combiner Wars—to produce the adaptations for Transformers: Titans Return and Transformers: Power of the Primes.
 Eric Calderon, showrunner of Combiner Wars, was confirmed to have returned for both Titans Return and Power of the Primes.

 In January 2017, Hasbro created a poll allowing fans to vote which Transformer will become the next Prime.
 The vote occurred in two stages.
-During the first, fans voted for the leaders of three different personality factions; honor, order and chaos.
-Honor was represented by Arcee, Ultra Magnus and Hound; Order by Megatron, Star Saber and Shockwave and Chaos by Thunderwing, Optimus Primal and an Unknown Evil (Deathsaurus).
+During the first, fans voted for the leaders of three different personality factions: honor, order, and chaos.
+Honor was represented by Arcee, Ultra Magnus, and Hound; Order by Megatron, Star Saber, and Shockwave; and Chaos by Thunderwing, Optimus Primal, and an Unknown Evil (Deathsaurus).
 The winners of the first round were Ultra Magnus, Star Saber and Optimus Primal, advancing into the second round alongside the Unknown Evil as a wildcard.
 The poll ended a month later on February 18, and Optimus Primal was chosen as the next Prime.

 At the 2017 San Diego Comic-Con on July 20, Hasbro revealed during their panel some of the figures of the toyline.
 The figures shown were those of Liege Maximo, Dreadwind, Blackwing, Starscream, Jazz and Rodimus Prime.
 During Hasbro's first HasCon fan convention in September, the new Combiner Volcanicus was revealed.
 The combiner is composed of the five Dinobots: Grimlock, Slug, Sludge, Snarl and Swoop.

 Controversy

-In November 2017, a fan noticed that a tiny print found on the vehicle mode of Jazz featured scribbles that, when translated from the Cybertronian alphabet, read out "MAGA", which is an abbreviation for "Make America Great Again", the slogan of President Donald Trump.
+In November 2017, a fan noticed that a tiny print found on the vehicle mode of Jazz featured scribbles that, when translated from the Cybertronian alphabet, read out "MAGA", which is an abbreviation for "Make America Great Again", the slogan of both former President Ronald Reagan and then-President Donald Trump.
 Hasbro soon released a statement that the issue had been investigated and that a vendor had placed the acronym without authorization.
 The company also clarified that they are addressing the issue with the vendor and that they "do not intend for [their] products to carry political messages, apologiz[ing] to anyone who was offended by this message".